casdoor/casdoor-website/docs/application/ui-customization.md

 :::info

-`.login-panel`, `.login-form` are the class name of div.
+`.login-panel`, `.login-form` are the class names of div.
 They correspond to different areas of the page.
 For more details, you can check them through developer tools.
-After make sure the class name, you can customize the login page more flexible by writing CSS here.
+After making sure the class names, you can customize the login page more flexibly by writing CSS here.

 :::